Relax • Balance • Recharge

 Magnesium promotes the enzyme activity involved in energy production.
 Adenosine triphosphate (ATP) is an essential coenzyme involved in energy and metabolism, but ATP must bind with magnesium to be biologically active.

-Magnesium is also associated with soft tissue relaxation and this includes the heart and arteries.
-When our calcium levels are high and out of balance with magnesium, the calcium can cause our muscles (and heart!) to contract.
+Magnesium is also associated with soft tissue relaxation; this includes the heart and arteries.
+When our calcium levels are high and out of balance with magnesium, the overabundance of calcium can cause our muscles (and heart!) to contract.
 On the reverse side, having a proper balance (more magnesium than calcium) allows the heart to relax and adequately expand.
 In fact, it also allows our arteries to relax and expand which helps counter high blood pressure.

 Bones and Teeth